-Confession time.
-Sometimes I actually like instant ramen.
-You know, those little packets of salty noodles that are only 30¢?
-I don’t eat them often, like maybe once per year, but when I get that craving I’m totally not above grabbing one of those little packs and going to town.
-Over the years I’ve found a few easy ways to make them oh so much better, like to the point where it might actually qualify as a legit meal (see Quick Ramen Bowls, one of my very first blog posts ever).
-So, this week when I got that craving, I thought I’d take the opportunity to share with you my six favorite ways to upgrade instant ramen.
+Confession time: sometimes I actually like instant ramen.
+You know, those cheap little packets of salty noodles that only cost 30¢?
+I don’t eat them often, maybe once per year, but when I get the craving I’m totally not above grabbing a packet of instant noodles and going to town.
+Over the years I’ve found 6 easy ways to upgrade instant ramen, like to the point where it might actually qualify as a legit meal, AND use up the leftovers in my kitchen at the same time.
+So I’m going to share them with you today because it’s a total win-win.

 6 Ways to Upgrade Instant Ramen